ubc-subbots/triton/src/triton_pipeline/README.md

     - `namespace` (`string`): The namespace in which the components will be launched.
     - `remap_rules` (`string[]`): Declares the topic remapping rules for the pipeline components.

+- `pipeline_sequence_manager`: A standalone node used to autonomously manage the sequence of pipeline types that are run in the pipeline
+    ### Parameters
+    - `pipeline_sequence` (`string[]`): The sequence of pipeline types to manage.
+The list is ordered so that the first pipelien type ran is the first in the list and the last pipeline type ran is the last in the list

 ## Contributors

 - Logan Fillo (logan.fillo@gmail.com)